Summer in Warsaw: things to do in Warsaw in the summertime

 First half of July.
 Jazz concerts (artists from all over the world) at Klub Stodoła, Batorego 10 Street (Mokotów), one of the oldest jazz festivals in Poland.
 Click here to read the program in Polish.

-Open-air concerts of classical, jazz, folk music in Łazienki Park – “Sphere of Silence” Music Festival Festiwal Strefa Ciszy (FREE)
+Open-air concerts of classical, jazz, and folk music in Łazienki Park – “Sphere of Silence” Music Festival Festiwal Strefa Ciszy (FREE)

 Every Saturday & Sunday in July.
 Location: Łazienki Royal Garden, free entrance, 10 am – 8.30 pm.
 Classical, jazz, folk music concerts on several stages simultaneously.
 Concerts dedicated to families with children.
 The Festival website in English.
 Facebook page in Polish.